Essential Housing Information for Accepted Students – Fall 2019

 You will have your own single room and access to the host’s bathroom, which you will share with other host family members.
 More rarely a private sink and/or toilet and even more rarely a private bathroom are available.
 You will also have access to a washing machine, kitchen privileges, an internet connection, and sometimes a landline phone, but you will not have unlimited access to them.
 After you use common areas you are expected to keep them clean, and keep your room in order.

 The people most likely to take in students in Paris are women living alone (who may work during the day, with or without children at home), older women or couples, retired or still working, whose children have or are starting to leave home, who enjoy housing students, whom they find pleasant, agreeable, and intellectually enriching company.
 They choose this form of supplemental income over others because it offers more personable contact and provides an exchange of cultures for everyone involved.
-Some hosts with young children, teenagers, or children in the 20s who are studying in Paris may also have an extra room to rent, but these are more rare and they are often on the outskirts of Paris.
-From time to time, a student of another nationality may also be living in the same apartment.
+Some hosts with young children, teenagers, or children in the 20s who are studying in Paris may also have an extra room to rent, but these are more rare.
+All students are housed conveniently near a metro or tram station ; all French hosts live in Paris or on the border with Paris.
+From time to time, a student or young person of another nationality may also be hosted in the same apartment, each with their own room (in this case, with different native languages.)

-Students must be prepared to live in a French host situation and in all quarters of the city.
+Students must be prepared to live in a French host situation and in all areas of the greater Paris area.
 They will be considered commuting students, with an average commuting time of 30 minutes one way.
 Paris has an excellent, extensive, and sophisticated public transportation system, which makes getting around very convenient from all areas.
-Students enjoy living in every corner of Paris and getting to know their own typical neighborhood well, wherever they may be situated.
+Students enjoy living in every corner of Paris and its borders and getting to know their own typical neighborhood well, wherever they may be situated.

-These are not “homestays” like a high school student might have with a host or exchange family.
-You will be welcomed as a paying guest in a room in a French home, and much of the contact you have will depend on your personality and efforts, and the personalities and efforts of the person(s) with whom you will be living.
+Unlike “homestays” such as a high school student might have with a host or exchange family, you will be welcomed as a paying guest in a room in a French home, and much of the contact you have will depend on your personality and efforts, and the personalities and efforts of the person(s) with whom you will be living.
 You are over 18 years old and will be accorded the freedom as well as the responsibilities of an adult.
 You will not have a curfew and will have your own keys to the host’s home.
 However, out of courtesy and for your safety, you need to keep the people you are living with informed of your comings and goings, especially if you will be out overnight or traveling.

 The more you are ready to adapt to your host family’s habits and rhythm for mealtimes, rituals, and use of space, the more you will be able to benefit from your relationship.